bridgecrewio/checkov/docs/2.Basics/Reviewing Scan Results.md

 # Reviewing Scan Results

-The results of Checkov scans can be viewed in CLI, JSON, JUnit XML, or Markdown
+The results of Checkov scans can be viewed in CLI, JSON, JUnit XML, SARIF, or Markdown

 > Note: For Markdown output, you need to use `github_failed_only` as the `--output` type